algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-11_brew_install.md

 * Fast build time on release

 **Cons**
-* Less discoverable install for end users `brew install --cask algorandfoundation/algokit`
+* Less discoverable install for end users `brew install algorandfoundation/algokit`
 * AlgoKit does not meet the stated criteria for a cask and as such it would unlikely to be approved as a cask in the official Homebrew Repo if that was a desired future state
 * More effort to implement a new way of installing via brew